tjyderrien/Gmail/README.md

 # Local Gmail Organizer

-This tool reads Gmail metadata locally, sends classification prompts only to a local Ollama server, and directly adds the existing `INBOX/NewsLetters` label to matching messages.
+This tool reads Gmail metadata locally, sends classification prompts only to a local Ollama server, and directly adds the existing `INBOX` label to matching messages.
 It does not use OpenAI or any cloud AI service.

 ## Setup